-'''

 -e -k example.com -K "xxx"

-'''

--e means that this key is a zone's "key signing key" (as known as "secure Entry point").
+-e means that this key is a zone's "key signing key" (also known as "secure entry point").
 When -a is omitted rsasha1 will be used by default.

--s domain:alt_server_address
+-s domain:alt\server\address

 specify a separate recursive server address for the specific "domain".
-Example: -s example.com:2001:db8::1234 server address an IP(v4/v6) address of the recursive server to which queries are sent.
+Example: -s example.com:2001:db8::1234 server\address an IP(v4/v6) address of the recursive server to which queries are sent.